 New Zealand’s oldest living Test cricketer died in Auckland on 21 September, 2017.

 Born in January 1927, Vera Esther Burt (nee Robinson) was 90 when she died.
-The BLACKCAPS’ oldest living representative is JR Reid who turned 89 in June.
+The BLACKCAPS’ oldest living representative at the time was JR Reid, who turned 89 in June 2017.

 Although she played three Tests for New Zealand in cricket, Vera deserves to be remembered for much more, including her incredible contribution to hockey.
 That passion led her to become a dual international, playing hockey for New Zealand against Australia in 1960.

 Born in Patea, Taranaki, in 1927, Vera Robinson was the daughter of Lloyd Armstrong Robinson and Doris Emma Gribble.
 Like their daughter, both parents would live in to their 90s.

 Lloyd, in particular, also shared a passion for sports which he would pass on to Vera.
 After moving from Patea to Whangamomona, Lloyd’s work as a post-master saw the family move from rural New Zealand to Auckland in 1941.

 Vera began playing for Auckland in both her chosen sports in the mid-1940s.
 From that point, much of her life would be dedicated to sport, with 22 years as a hockey representative, 27 in cricket, and 34 as a hockey umpire.
 Once her on-field duties were complete, she remained involved in hockey administration until the 1990s.

 Playing for the Training College cricket team in 1944, Vera made her mark on Auckland club cricket as a slow-medium bowler who was known as “one of the keenest fielders” in the competition.

 On the 18th of November 1944, Vera claimed a hat-trick against a side comprised of many of her winter teammates, the Auckland Ladies Hockey Association.
 By the end of the following month she would be making her cricket debut for Auckland.